 - and probably a couple more.
 I can't remember now which came with my machine and which I bought.

 But there were still quite a few more that I had on my wish list.
-Trouble is at $9.99 or $12.99 (or more) a time the price of them was really starting to add up.
+Trouble is at $9.99 or $12.99 (or more) per foot, the price of them was really starting to add up.